Binxly/ComfyUI-KepOpenAIBNX/README.md

 ## Configuration

-To utilize this node, you must set the `OPEN_AI_API_KEY` environment variable with your OpenAI API key.
+To utilize this node, you must set the `OPENAI_API_KEY` environment variable with your OpenAI API key.
 This ensures that the API is accessible and requests are authenticated properly.

 ## Changelog